Policy on Children’s Mobile Phones/Electronic Games

 Over the year there may be opportunities for the children to go to forest areas such as Knocksink (for the infant classes) and Glendalough (for older children), the National Concert Hall, the Zoo, the National Aquatic Centre, the Ark etc.

 When a visit is planned outside the immediate local area a letter with permission slip is sent home to be signed.
 Children cannot travel without these being signed.

 Local trips are covered by the general permission slip signed by the parent when the child first enters the school.
 Local trips include those to the church, the North or South Beach, the library, the fire station, local sports facilities.
-Whether the teacher and class are travelling locally or further afield, the school secretary and Sister Kathleen should be informed.
+Whether the teacher and class are travelling locally or further afield, the school secretary and principal should be informed.